How Millennial Parents Shop Differently Than Other Generations

 Importance of where they shop is also a key factor in millennials’ lives.
 Forty-four percent said they only shop at brands that reflect their social or political values, a factor cited by only 23 percent of parents from other generations.

 “To keep parents of any generation happy, brands and retailers must deliver on both price and quality,” Cullen said.
-“But millennials are very concerned about good customer services and are twice as likely to back out of a purchase for lack of it.
-For millennials, service ranks ahead of convenience, selection and loyalty programs.”
+“But millennials are very concerned about good customer service and are twice as likely to back out of a purchase for lack of it.
+For millennials, service ranks ahead of convenience, selection and loyalty.”